LelantosLelantos

 E2B Compatibility

-Lelantos implements the E2B REST API surface for sandbox lifecycle management.
-You can create, list, kill, and set timeouts on sandboxes using the E2B SDK or REST API.
+Lelantos implements the E2B REST API surface plus the in-VM RPC surface the SDK uses.
+You can create, list, kill, and set timeouts on sandboxes, run commands, stream stdout/stderr, and read/write files using the stock E2B SDK or the REST API.

 Migration in Two Steps